applitools/eyes-cypress/README.md

 ##### Arguments to `cy.eyesCheckWindow`

 - `tag` (optional): A logical name for this check.
 - `sizeMode` (optional): Possible values are `viewport` or `full-page`.
 The default is `full-page`, which means a screenshot of everything that exists in the DOM at the point of calling `eyesCheckWindow` will be rendered.
-If set to `viewport`, only a screenshot the size of the browser will be rendered (the size of the browser can be set in the call to `cy.eyesOpen` - see advanced configuration bellow).
+If set to `viewport`, only a screenshot the size of the browser will be rendered (the size of the browser can be set in the call to `cy.eyesOpen` - see advanced configuration below).

 #### Close